jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(AirFlow)/README.md

 The script serves as the entry point for initializing and running an Airflow application inside a container.
 It ensures the proper setup of environment variables, upgrades the Airflow database, creates a default admin user, and starts the Airflow webserver.

-**6:** Copy your google-credentials.json inside google folder.
+**6:** Copy your google-credentials.json inside the google folder.
 Remember to add this json to the .gitignore file !

 **7:** Create a requirements.txt, should look like: